wilvillamizar/github-games/README.md

-## Cambio 12 Villamizar git modifca contraseña
+## Cambio 12 Villamizar git modifca contraseña con pull request
 ## Welcome to GitHub Games - Omar Vásquez

 A project based learning activity for people who are getting started with Git and GitHub.